nsorin/wordpress-docker/Readme.md

-# Local Wordpress development environment with Docker
+# Wordpress-Docker

-A set of utilities to quickly clone a remotely hosted wordpress website and run it in docker for local development.
+A set of utilities to quickly clone a remotely hosted wordpress website and run it in docker to experiment on it locally.

 ## Prerequisites